bobscott/Stoopid-Social/readme.md

     customCallback: customShareHandle
 });

-// Your callback function for custom share networks function customShareHandle(network, shareData) {
+// Your callback function for custom social networks function customShareHandle(network, shareData) {
     console.log('You actived the share button for ' + network);
     console.log('This is the data to share: ');